 Similar to a library, bookstores are quiet and allow you to relax and focus on your work.
 Some bookstores even have a coffee store or a coffee bar in them.
 This is a great time for gabbing a drink during a study break.

 If you enjoy sitting outside but find too many distractions at your own house, find a nearby park and lay out a blanket on the grass.
 Parks also have calming background noise, like birds and blowing trees.

 If you are living in your college’s town for the summer and find it hard to study at your house, head to campus to study in a classroom.
 Studying here can be very beneficial and allow you to get a lot of work done.
 Since it is the same environment you are used to during the semester, staying focused shouldn't be a problem.

 The pool or beach is a great place to relax and do class readings, take notes, or get in some last minute studying!
 The outdoors can be quite peaceful and the pool/beach can help you relax and focus on your schoolwork.

 Summer classes can be challenging, and it's often hard to concentrate when your friends are out having fun and you’re coped up inside trying to finish a paper, test, or other homework.
 It is important to remember that some places aren’t always the best for studying, and everyone is going to have their own favorite place.

-If studying for exams stresses you out check out 6 Tips for Managing Stress as a College Student.
+📚If studying for exams overwhelms you, check out Tips for Managing Stress as a College Student.